 Serve them with your favorite pancake syrup or go with pure maple if you like.
 I find this cinnamon roll french toast casserole goes perfectly with a light side of fruit or fruit salad.
 However you serve it, I hope you enjoy this unique take on french toast.
 You’ve got the texture of soft and fluffy cinnamon rolls paired with a sweet and creamy cinnamon-spiced sauce.
 What more could you want?

-You’ll need: A can of cinnamon rolls, one of the milk options in the recipe (see card at bottom of post), butter, eggs, cinnamon, and vanilla.
+- One of the milk options in the recipe (see the card at bottom of the post).

 Melt your butter and place it in the bottom of an 8×8 baking dish.

 Cut your refrigerated cinnamon rolls into small pieces.

 Place them on top of that melted butter.

 Place eggs, milk, cinnamon, and vanilla in a medium mixing bowl and mix well.

 And drizzle some syrup over all of that.

 Bake at 375 for about 20 minutes or until golden brown on top.